mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 ### Sparse interactions

 Sparse interactions or connectivity is achieved by making the kernel size much smaller than the input size.
 Unlike fully-connected layers, where there is a connection between each of $n$ output and $m$ input neurons, in a convolutional layer the computation of each output neuron is only affected by a small number (equal to the kernel area $k$ for non-boundary units) of neighboring input neurons.
 Similarly, each input neuron is connected to a small number of neighboring output units.
-This results in a significant reduction in both computation and memory requirements - from $O(m\*n)$ to $O(k\*n)$.
+This results in a significant reduction in both computation and memory requirements - from $\mathcal{O}(m\*n)$ to $\mathcal{O}(k\*n)$.
 However, a small kernel doesn’t mean a small range of interactions.
 We can build complex interactions between different input units by stacking multiple convolutional layers on top of each other.
 Moreover, size of the receptive field of a CNN unit, i.e. the number of input units affecting its computation, increases at each layer proportional to the kernel size.

 ### Parameter sharing